Important Steps You Can’t Miss When Creating Business Website – Expert Roundup

-When creating a WordPress site, it’s vitally important that whoever sets it up changes the login URL to something new from site.com/wp-login or site.com/wp-admin.
+When creating business website, it’s vitally important that whoever sets it up changes the login URL to something new from site.com/wp-login or site.com/wp-admin.

 If your login page is something obvious (such as these defaults) then hackers know where to target to try to get into your admin panel.
 You should also block the login pages from being crawled by robots by placing

 <meta name="robots" content="noindex"> in the header as an extra precaution.

 You can change the URLs manually via FTP but it will often change back when you update the theme.